MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/extended-security-updates.md

 <sup>2</sup> You own a perpetual license or use a Server+CAL license.

 > [!NOTE]
-> Your choice of payment options above might affect your outsourcing options.
-For more information, please see [Product Terms](https://www.microsoft.com/licensing/terms/productoffering/MicrosoftAzure/eaeas#ServiceSpecificTerms) and [Flexible Virtualization Benefit Licensing Guide](https://wwlpdocumentsearch.blob.core.windows.net/prodv2/Licensing_guide_PLT_Flexible_Virtualization_Benefit_Nov2022.pdf).
+> Your choice of payment option can affect your outsourcing options.
+For more information, see [Product Terms](https://www.microsoft.com/licensing/terms/productoffering/MicrosoftAzure/eaeas#ServiceSpecificTerms) and [Flexible Virtualization Benefit Licensing Guide](https://wwlpdocumentsearch.blob.core.windows.net/prodv2/Licensing_guide_PLT_Flexible_Virtualization_Benefit_Nov2022.pdf).

 For information about licensing your non-production out-of-support [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] instances for ESU through Azure Arc, see [Manage SQL Server ESUs for non-production use](extended-security-updates.md#non-production-esu-licensing).